MrLoh/cra-template-indigo-challenge/template/README.md

 Keep the implementation simple, there are no bonus points for implementing more than what is required, we just want to see your ability to write clean JavaScript code, use React, and reason about some logic.
-You can put everything into the `App.tsx` file.
+You can put everything into the `App.tsx` file to make it easier for us to review.

-Please timebox yourself to 1-2 hours and commit regularly.

 ## Development Environment